cloudflare/cloudflare-docs/products/magic-transit/src/content/about/traffic-steering.md

 ![Example route priorities](../static/mt-traffic-steering-ecmp-baseline.png)

-When there are multiple routes with equal priority and different next-hops, Cloudflare uses equal-cost multi-path (ECMP) routin.
-An example of multiple routes with equality priority would  beTunnel 1 versus Tunnel 2.
+When there are multiple routes with equal priority and different next-hops, Cloudflare uses equal-cost multi-path (ECMP) routing.
+An example of multiple routes with equal priority would be Tunnel 1 and Tunnel 2.

 The use of ECMP routing provides load balancing across tunnels with the same priority.